ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 29. GetEdges:
 - Approach: iterate over the array and check if elements next to each other are neighbors in graph.
 - Big O time is O(n), space is O(1).
+30. Graph Depth first search:
+- Approach: similar with BFS. use stack instead of queue.
+- Big O time is O(n), space is O(n)